 Will Contacting a Lawyer Cost Money?

-At The Law Offices of Michael A. DeMayo, L.L.P. ®, our lawyers work on a contingency fee basis, which means we do not take an attorney’s fee unless we recover money on your behalf.
+At DeMayo Law Offices, L.L.P. ®, our lawyers work on a contingency fee basis, which means we do not take an attorney’s fee unless we recover money on your behalf.
 Because we don’t get paid until you get paid, we fight hard to win your case.

 Additionally, we offer initial consultations in person or over the phone — completely free of charge.